WeblateOrg/weblate/docs/admin/machine.rst

 Machine translation service provided by SAP.

-You need to have a SAP account (and enabled the SAP Translation Hub in the SAP Cloud Platform) to use this service.
+You need to have a SAP account (and the SAP Translation Hub enabled in the SAP Cloud Platform) to use this service.

-Turn on this service by adding ``weblate.machinery.saptranslationhub.SAPTranslationHub`` to :setting:`MT_SERVICES` and set the appropriate access to either sandbox or the productive API.
+Turn on this service by adding ``weblate.machinery.saptranslationhub.SAPTranslationHub`` to :setting:`MT_SERVICES` and set the appropriate access to either the sandbox or the productive API.

 .. note::